project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -onX "script": script to run when the device number X is turned on
 * -offX "script": script to run when the device number X is turned off

+**Please especially use the -uniqueidX parameters to assign unique own IDs to the single deices in order to remember their structure in the bridge.
+Such an ID should never be reused if you ever remove or add new devices!
+If you do not use -uniqueidX then the order you added them here is not allowed to ever change.**

 ```bash
 matter-bridge -num 2 -on1 "echo 255 > /sys/class/leds/led1/brightness" -off1 "echo 0 > /sys/class/leds/led1/brightness" -type2 socket -on2 "echo 255 > /sys/class/leds/led2/brightness" -off2 "echo 0 > /sys/class/leds/led2/brightness"
 ```